kierawilson25/kierawilson25/README.md

 ### Hi there 👋

+Im a Software Engineer currently working on front end technologies at a financial firm.

+I use this space to upload school projects from college and my masters.

 <!--
 **kierawilson25/kierawilson25** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.